JavaHunt/Python-basic-programs/README.md

 13) Program to Print ASCII value of a character
 14) Program for Sum of squares of first n natural Numbers
 15) Program for Sum of Cubes of first n natural Numbers

+Code was written in more than 1 method for some programs.
+Check them and understand the difference